-PRERIVID Operational Group: Predicting vineyard water needs for sustainable irrigation water use
+PRERIVID Operational Group: Prediction of vineyard water needs for sustainable use of irrigation water

 - Type Operational group